hassan-obeid/tr_b_causal_2020/references/debugging_guide.md

 3. Understand how the system that is producing the failure is working.
    1. What is being produced during failure?

       Ensure that one has a debugging system in-place to identify and record the intermediate values being produced by one's software as well as which of those values are incorrect in the simplest created test case.
+In python, this is trivially provided by the built-in python debugger, but one should verify this condition for any non-python tools being used in the software.

    2. When does failure occur?